Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 With this clip hanger, it’s effortless to mount and position Sennheiser E604 over the toms and snares.

-It has the upper mids and high-frequency response that is great to record toms and snare.
+It has the upper mids and high-frequency response that is great for recording toms and snare.

 Features of Sennheiser E604

-- It has the rugged reinforced glass-fiber body
+• It has a rugged reinforced glass-fiber body

-- The low sensitivity of this mic is helpful to impact and handling noise
+• The low sensitivity of this mic is helpful in impacting and handling noise

 Pros